Museums for history buffs in Stockholm

 The Museum of Far Eastern Antiquities is currently closed due to renovations and will open again in 2026.
 Read more on the museum's webpage.

-History buffs have much to look forward to at the museums of Stockholm.
+History buffs have much to look forward to at Stockholm's museums.
 Reading about everyday life during medieval times or important battles is one thing, but getting up close to recovered Viking objects is another.
-As is seeing a certain famed warship found in the Stockholm harbor displayed at Djurgården...
+So is seeing a certain famed warship found in the Stockholm harbor displayed at Djurgården.

 Museums about Stockholm's history